Gitte Bechsgaard, PhD, CIYT, RP

 Gillian McCann, PhD

-Gillian McCann is an Associate Professor in the Religions and Cultures Department, Nipissing University, North Bay, Ontario.
-She holds a doctorate in Religious Studies in the area of South Asian religious traditions.
-She has taught in a variety of academic settings on world religions, women in religion, health and spirituality, the intersection of East and West, and religion and the environment.
-Alongside her work in academia, Gillian has partnered with Gitte Bechsgaard at Vidya Institute on various scholarly and educational projects.
-Gillian’s book, Vanguard of the New Age: The Toronto Theosophical Society 1891-1945 was published in May, 2012.
+Gillian McCann is an associate professor in the Religions and Cultures Department, Nipissing University, Canada.
+She holds a doctorate in Religious studies in the area of South East Asian religious traditions.
+She has taught in a variety of academic settings on world religions, women in religion, health and spirituality, and the intersection of East and West.
+Alongside her work in academia Gillian has partnered with Gitte Bechsgaard at Vidya Institute International on various scholarly and educational projects.
+Together they have written The Sacred in Exile (2017), and continue to write monthly for Psychology Today on spirituality and related themes.
+Gillian’s first book Vanguard of the New Age: The Toronto Theosophical Society 1891-1945 was published in May 2012.

 Gitte and Gillian have have recently coauthored The Sacred in Exile: What it Really Means to Lose our Religion (Palgrave Macmillan: October, 2017).
 Since 2011, they have partnered with Nipissing University to organize annual conferences in Health, Healing and Religion, centered on themes related to the cultivation of religious tolerance, health and spirituality.